 Key metrics to track: Annual and Monthly recurring revenue (ARR/MRR), Average Revenue Per User (ARPU), and Customer Lifetime Value (LTV).

 How to Choose Product Metrics That Matter Most for Your Business

 Although there are several product metrics to choose from, some are more valuable to your business than others.
-Carefully evaluating the nature of your business and your goals for your company can help you select the metrics that are most capable of helping assess whether you are on track to meet your revenue, customer satisfaction, and other goals.
+Carefully evaluating the nature of your business and company goals can help you select the right metrics that are most capable of helping assess whether you are on track to meet your revenue, customer satisfaction, and other goals.

 Keep Track of Relevant SaaS Product Metrics With ProfitWell

 ProfitWell makes keeping track of relevant SaaS product metrics easier than ever.
-Here are several ways our products can benefit your company!
+Here are several ways our products can benefit your company's success!